scottpetrovic/scottpetrovic.github.io/blog/content/posts/2023-building-krita-on-windows.md

     cmake --version
 *Tip - This might be a portable version.
 In my version, I made a folder called 'C:\platform-tools' where I dropped the folder.
 I then added an environment variable pointing to the bin folder inside this that contains the cmake.exe .*

-After you install mingw, try this
+After you install LLVM MinGW, try this

     mingw32-make --version
-*Tip - This is a portable version like cmake.
+*Tip - LLVM MinGW a portable version like cmake.
 You will need to make an environment variable pointing to the executable files.
 Mine is located here 'C:\llvm-mingw\bin'*

  ## Install PyEnv and Python 3.10
  Python is usually a system install, but projects have a tendency to switch versions frequently.
 This tool makes it easy to switch your system's Python version without having to uninstall, finding a new version online, and installing that.